arturoVT-242/demo-kafka/README.md

 	 example:  curl --location 'http://localhost:8085/kafka-app/send-dto/Arturo3/' \--header 'Content-Type: application/json' \--data '{ "demoName":"Test2234",    "demoType":"TestType225",    "id":226}'

-Congratulations, you just produced and consumed your Kafka messages as an DemoDTO Obecjt and simple String.
+Congratulations, you just produced and consumed your Kafka messages as an DemoDTO Object and a simple String.